xml source

 </documents>

-We will create some small helper functions to make it easier to generate context in this format.
+We will create some small helper functions to make it easier to generate context in this format, although we’re use <src> instead of <source> to avoid conflict with that HTML tag.
 Although it’s based on Anthropic’s recommendation, it’s likely to work well with other models too.

 Exported source